Quick Start Guide

 Vizloom is a procedural video editor built for DJs, producers, and artists.
 It helps you automate the link between music and visuals, so you can turn even very long shows into immersive, synesthetic journeys.

-In just 10–15 minutes per track, you can turn your music library into a library of visuals — ready to mix live in Rekordbox Video, MixEmergency, Resolume, or equivalent software.
-Your videos capture drops, breakdowns, and groove with precision.
+In just a few minutes per track, you can turn your music library into a library of music videos — ready to mix live in Rekordbox, Serato, Resolume, or other DJing/VJing software.
+Yes, there is other apps out there to slap visuals onto music...
+Vizloom is meant for leveling it up, making your audio-visual association feel intentional, carefully curated and ultimately high quality.
+Your videos will capture drops, breakdowns, and groove with precision.
 The result: a performance that brings sonic worlds and storytelling to light.

 There are three types of source materials feeding this process:

-- Art curation: take care of building a personal collection of visual art over time;
+- Art curation: you'll be building a personal collection of visual art over time;

 - Music selection: if you are a DJ, you've been doing this already;

-- Automation: slowly build out your own Vizloom "templates", which automate your visualization styles, and bring into one place the controls you need to customize each song.
+- Workflow Automation: slowly build out your own Vizloom "templates", which automate your visualization styles, and bring into one place the controls you need to rapidly customize each song.

 Loading diagram...